Skip to main navigation

 Liver resection requires general anesthesia.
 The surgery can take 2 to 5 hours.

-You will probably stay in the hospital for 5 to 14 days after surgery.
+You will probably stay in the hospital for about a week after surgery.
 You will need to take it easy for 4 to 8 weeks at home.

 What To Expect